Fiona Powrie

-Dame Fiona Magaret Powrie DBE FRS FMedSci (born 1963) is currently the head of the Kennedy Institute of Rheumatology at the University of Oxford.
+Dame Fiona Margaret Powrie DBE FRS FMedSci (born 1963) is currently the head of the Kennedy Institute of Rheumatology at the University of Oxford.
 Formerly she was the inaugural Sidney Truelove Professor of Gastroenterology at the University of Oxford.
 She is also head of the Experimental Medicine Division of the Nuffield Department of Clinical Medicine.

 Career

-Powrie studied biochemistry at the University of Bath, before completing a D. Phil. in Don Mason's lab at the Sir William Dunn School of Pathology, the University of Oxford.
+Powrie studied biochemistry at the University of Bath, before completing a DPhil degree in Don Mason's lab at the Sir William Dunn School of Pathology, the University of Oxford.

 Notable work

 Regulatory T cells

 Powrie worked with Don Mason at the Sir William Dunn School of Pathology studying the interactions of different subsets of CD4+ T cells in rats.
 This work identified that CD4+OX22hi (OX22 is CD45RC in rats and the equivalent of CD45RB in mice, both isoforms of CD45) T cells contained pathogenic activity while CD4+OX22lo T cells contained regulatory activity and could prevent the pathogenic activity of CD4+OX22hi T cells These were foundational studies and represented some of the seminal work on regulatory T cells (Treg).